 That made the quote of the day…

-It’s good to hear Dr M is out of the hospital but it will do a lot good for the country as whole if he leaves the dirty politics to those in power and work towards a stronger and united Malaysia as a true statesman.
+It’s good to hear Dr M is out of the hospital but it will do a lot of good for the country as a whole if he leaves the dirty politics to those in power and works towards a stronger and united Malaysia as a true statesman.